opnfv/qtip/docs/testing/user/userguide/getting-started.rst

 Refer to `installation and configuration guide`_ for details

-.. _installation and configuration guide:../configguide/
+.. _installation and configuration guide: ../configguide/

 Create
 ======